dorkamotorka/ebpf-labs/labs/advanced-course/ebpf-tracing-46a570d1/index.md

 But the issue with kprobes is that you **depend on whatever code happens to be in the kernel your system runs and are not assured to be stable across different kernel versions**.
 Functions might exist in certain kernel versions, while not in others, structs can change, rename, or remove a field you are using.

-In the upcoming tutorial, we’ll look at how to avoid these kinds of “non-portable” scenarios.
+In the upcoming tutorial, we’ll look at how to avoid these kinds of non-portable scenarios.
+But in general, think of them as a last resort in case none other eBPF program type supports what you are looking for.

 ::remark-box
 ---